-Signing up for Medicare is a two-part process.
-First, you'll apply to the government's Medicare program through the Social Security Administration, which confirms your eligibility.
+Signing up for Medicare is a two-part process where you first enroll in the government program through the Social Security Administration, which confirms your eligibility.
 Next, you'll choose your coverage and apply for Medicare plans from private insurance companies.

 Medicare application overview

 The Medicare program includes several different parts and plans.
-And the coverage you ultimately want may differ from what you see in the Medicare application process.
-That's because you'll always start by confirming your eligibility in the government program, even if your eventual Medicare coverage will be administered by a private insurance company.
+You'll always start by confirming your eligibility in the government program, even if you plan to get Medicare coverage from a private insurance company.

 What's the process for applying to Medicare?